dstroud/dreamsequence/README.md

   - Just-Friends (Norns USB>>Crow>>i2c>>JF)

 ### Arranger
-- Sequence the chord patterns (A, B, C, D) and schedule "events" along the Arranger timeline.
+- Sequence the chord patterns (A, B, C, D) and schedule "Events" along the Arranger timeline.

 - Events set or increment parameter values as well as call functions.
-For example, create a dynamic crescendos/accelerandos, schedule a Barry-Manilow key change or two, send triggers out from Crow to CV gear, and even generate and transform chord and arp patterns.
+For example, you might create a dynamic crescendos/accelerandos, schedule a Barry-Manilow key change or two, redirect sequences to various destinations, send triggers out from Crow to CV gear, and even generate and transform chord and arp patterns.

 ### Generator
 - Algorithmically generate chord progressions and arpeggios, along with some randomization of things like tempo, mode, and key.